top of page

 • “Dear Santa, remember me?
 I used to ask you for…”

-• “Dear Santa, please help me forgive myself.”
+• “Dear Younger Me, please help me forgive myself.”

 • “Dear Santa, I’ve forgotten how to believe in good things, but this year I want to remember…”